zicklag/docs-1/self-hosted/config-options.md

 You can use the built-in rate-limiter to prevent users from hitting the API too much.
 Simply enabling the rate-limiter will set a default maximum of 50 requests per second, tracked in memory.
-Once you have multiple copies of Directus running under a load-balancer, or your user base grows so much that memory is no longer a viable place to store the rate limiter information, you can use an external `memcache` or `redis` instance to store the rate limiter data.
+Once you have multiple copies of Directus running under a load balancer, or your user base grows so much that memory is no longer a viable place to store the rate limiter information, you can use an external `memcache` or `redis` instance to store the rate limiter data.

 | Variable                | Description                                                                      | Default Value |